 A little winter wonderland awaits you!
 One of the most popular highlights is the annual Krakow Christmas fair on the market square, a decade long tradition which started well before the Second World War.
 The Christmas fair will draw you like a magnet and dazzle you with its old-fashioned magic and lights.
 The hot mulled wine called “grzaniec” served from enormous barrels will keep you warm allowing you to glance at candies, sweets, wooden toys, jewellery, knitwear, partridges and so much more.
 Street vendors will also dish up hot regional food.Traditional Polish cuisine is a real calories bomb, but once you try it, you will not be able to resist the temptation.
 Pierogi (Polish dumplings), Golabki (cabbage roll) and Polskie nalesniki (Polish pancakes) will be on the menu.
 Walking through the wooden rustic stalls, time will stop right for you to enjoy this very special moment!

-Day 1 Thursday: Arrival Krakow Arrival in Krakow, optional transfer to Hotel Novotel Krakow Centrum ****, check-in; welcome meeting, optional welcome dinner at hotel.
+Day 1 Arrival Krakow Arrival in Krakow, transfer to Hotel Novotel Krakow Centrum ****, check-in; welcome dinner at the hotel.